NCAR/ncharts/ncharts/fixtures/README.md

     ssh <server>
     cd /var/django/ncharts
     git pull
-    ./load_db.sh
+    sudo ./load_db.sh

 The `load_db.sh` script by default loads the fixtures into the database.
+Obviously the user must be added to the sudo configuration and allowed to run `load_db.sh`.

-That operation only requires `apache` group membership and not `sudo`.
-If the permissions ever need to be restored, the `load_db.sh` script can used for that like so:
+If file permissions ever need to be restored separately, without needing a database update, then the `load_db.sh` script can used for that like so:

-    ./load_db.sh fixperms
+    sudo ./load_db.sh fixperms

 ## Deleting a project, platform, or datasets